Chapter 20: Plans

 “We wait here until dark.
 I must return to Farr for my gear and the Writings.”

-Cynthia fell to the floor, tearing the poorly-fitting iridescent green dress.
+The soldiers let go, Cynthia fell to the floor, tearing the poorly fitting iridescent green dress.
 Just days ago, she would have thought it beautiful.

 The soldiers laughed as they left.
 “Blackhawk gets all the entertainin’ jobs.”
 The dim torchlight vanished as they shut the door.

-The door creaked open, light from a lantern illuminated two men.
+She must have fallen asleep, exhausted, for the creaking door startled her awake, and light from outside illuminated two plain men.
 Their footsteps echoed on the cold stone.

 She swallowed a scream, cowering.
 “Please, don’t hurt me.”

-The figures were dressed in plain clothes, not uniforms.
-“We won’t, miss,” the taller one soothed, his voice low.
-“We’re followers of J’shua that work in the kitchen and saw you brought here.
+“We won’t, ma’am,” the taller one said, his voice low.
+“We’re followers of J’shua that work in the kitchen.
+We saw you brought here.
 We want to help.”

 “Can you stand?” the other asked.

-She nodded, clutching her hands to her chest.
+She blinked, clenching her hands to her chest.
 Cynthia stifled a sob as the dim surroundings of the dank room became visible.
 Willing her legs to move, she stood shakily.
 Dazed, she let them guide her to a wagon.

-They threw back a burlap cover, then moved the potatoes behind the seat farther back to create a space.
+They threw back a burlap cover and then moved potatoes to create a space.
 The tall one pointed.
 “Hide here, lady.”
 He covered her with the cloth.
 The short one peeked in.
 “Be still until we’re safely away.”

 He offered his hand and helped her down.